 A key financial performance indicator for the Trust is the level of reserves held at the balance sheet date and, in particular, the amount of unrestricted reserves plus restricted income reserves at year end.
-At 31 August 2022, the balance of the unrestricted and restricted income reserves was £293,000 (2021: £272,000).
+At 31 August 2023, the balance of the unrestricted and restricted income reserves was £282,000 (2022: £293,000).
 Further details on the level of reserves held by the Academy Trust are set out in the Reserves Policy section below.

 As the majority of the Academy Trust's funding is based on pupil numbers, pupil numbers are also a key performance indictor.
-The pupil numbers at the most recent census (October 2022) were 186 which is the same as the previous census however since this census we have recently admitted three further pupils taking us to 189, making us full in each year group from year 2 upwards.
-The Board of Trustees and SLT have a continued focus on the sustainability of the Academy Trust and will be continuing their work in marketing the school.
+The pupil numbers at the most recent census (Autumn 2023) were 194, which is an increase of 2 pupils from the previous census (May 2023).

-Staffing costs are another key performance indicator for the Academy Trust and the percentage of total staff costs to total educational grant funding (being GAG funding plus other operating educational grants from the ESFA and / or Local Authority) for the year was 84% (2021: 79%), while the percentage of staff costs to total costs (excluding depreciation and LGPS FRS 102 pension cost charges) was 75% (2021: 80%).
+Staffing costs are another key performance indicator for the Academy Trust and the percentage of total staff costs to total educational grant funding (being GAG funding plus other operating educational grants from the ESFA and / or Local Authority) for the year was 81% (2022: 84%), while the percentage of staff costs to total costs (excluding depreciation and LGPS FRS102 pension cost charges) was 73% (2022: 75%).